CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     3. Credentials for gcc are entered (**automatic** workflow key)
 3. Create an article A and remove validation issues.
 4. Create an article B and remove validation issues.
-5. Create link from article A to article B.
+5. Create a link from the article A to the article B.
 6. Drag article A into Control Room's “Localization Workflows” drop area
     1. A window _Localization Workflow_ should pop up